QSCD

 Qualified trust service for the validation of qualified electronic signatures and seals

-The qualified trust service for the issuance of electronic attestation of attributes, in accordance with Articles 45d et seq. of Regulation (EU) No. 910/2014 and Amending Regulation (EU) 2024/1183 (the eIDAS Regulation), enables the verification of specific attributes of a person — such as their professional role, qualification, affiliation with an organisation, or specific access rights.
+The qualified trust service for the issuance of electronic attribute attestations according to Article 45d et seq. of Regulation (EU) No. 910/2014 and Amending Regulation (EU) 2024/1183 (eIDAS Regulation) enables the proof of certain attributes of a person, such as professional role, professional qualification, affiliation with an organization, or specific access rights.
+They are a central component of EUDI Wallets and can replace any paper-based attestations or proofs if they have been issued by or on behalf of a public body responsible for an authentic source.

 Recording of electronic data in an electronic journal

-It ensures that electronic data and documents are properly archived and guarantees their durability and long-term readability, while protecting them against loss or alteration.
-For the duration of storage by the qualified trust service provider, the integrity and accuracy of the origin are presumed.
+This qualified trust service includes the electronic archiving of electronic data and electronic documents according to the requirements of Article 45j of the adapted eIDAS Regulation.
+It ensures that electronic data and documents are archived and guarantees their durability and long-term readability, while protecting the data from loss or alteration.
+For the duration of preservation by the qualified trust service provider, the integrity and correctness of the origin information are presumed.

 Recording of electronic data in an electronic journal